magetron/X5GON-mobile/external/research.md

 Since our main task is to develop an `iOS` application for `X5GON`, it is intuitive to think of the language `Swift` backed by `Apple` (Apple, 2020).
 Also, `React Native` (Facebook, 2020)  and `Flutter` (Google, 2020) are also viable choices given the recent trend of cross-platform development with `JavaScript`.

-To pick a language or framework for further development, we need to compare them on multiple aspects including but not limited to language, tooling, ease of UI logic development, publishing and packing, framework stability and overall performance.
+To pick a language or framework for further development, we need to compare them on multiple aspects including but not limited to language, tooling, framework stability, security, licensing and most importantly, performance.

 Hence, the aim of this article is to evaluate and analyse the benefits and drawbacks of using `Swift`, `React Native` and `Flutter`, before attempting to argue that `Swift` will be the most suitable and elegant choice for the project.